awslabs/ec2-spot-workshops/content/040_karpenter/automatic_node_provisioning.md

 ```

 We explained earlier on about group-less cluster scalers and how that simplifies operations and maintenance.
 Let's deep dive for a second into this concept.
-Notice how Karpenter picks up the instance from did a diversified selection of instances.
+Notice how Karpenter picks up the instance from a diversified selection of instances.
 In this case it selected the following instances:

 ```
 t3.medium c6i.large c5.large t3a.medium c5ad.large c4.large c5a.large c3.large c5d.large c5n.large t3a.large m5a.large t3.large m5ad.large m5.large m6i.large m3.large m4.large m5zn.large m5dn.large